 In reaction to COVID-19, the Dept. of Education has temporarily changed some of its policies around Public Service Loan Forgiveness.
 This means some federal student loan borrowers may qualify for credit for past payments even if they didn’t before.

-This waiver gives some federal student loan borrowers the opportunity for credit for past payments even in the case of late payments, partial payments, or a change in their repayment plan.
+Thallows federal student loan borrowers the opportunity for credit for past payments even in the case of late payments, partial payments, or a change in their repayment plan.